About the OTC

 What can you do?

 Seek out free and open textbooks.
 We’ve got our bookshelf, and there are plenty of other individuals and organizations gathering and developing high-quality materials.
+Wikipedia maintains a page on open textbooks with a list of projects; Open SUNY has a program, and Student PIRGs is driving forward on their Make Textbooks Affordable initiative.
 If you’re a teacher, commit to using open textbooks in your classroom.
 If you’re a student, ask your teacher if you can pilot the use of a free alternative textbook.
 Much of the time, busy people simply don’t know that good, free options exist.

-If you know about an open textbook (or one that could be) that matches one of The Saylor Foundation’s free, online college-level courses, let us know!
+If you know about an open textbook that isn’t on our site, let us know!
 We’re always looking to develop and improve our resources.